OpenDDS/OpenDDS/docs/cmake.md

 the `OPENDDS_TARGET_SOURCES` macro, which behaves similarly to the built-in [`target_sources`](https://cmake.org/cmake/help/latest/command/target_sources.html) command except for the following:

-  - Items can be either C/C++ sources or IDL sources.
+  - Items are IDL sources instead of C/C++ sources.
   - The scope-qualifier (`PUBLIC`, `PRIVATE`, `INTERFACE`) is not required.
     When it is omitted, `PRIVATE` is used by default.
   - Command-line options can be supplied to the TAO/OpenDDS IDL compilers